Setting up dynamic DNS (DDNS)

 • Other validators or users would find you via the subdomain, instead of IP address.

-There are many alternative DDNS services but seldom do they accept crypto donations like Duck DNS.
+There are many alternative DDNS servicesarrow-up-right but seldom do they accept crypto donations like Duck DNSarrow-up-right.

 • Linux cron